ibm-cloud-docs/power-iaas/networking-reference-graphics.md

 ## Power on-premise to colo connection
 {: #onprem-to-colo}

-You can connect your Power on-premise environment to a colo by using IBM Cloud Connect or Megaport.
+You can connect your IBM Power on-premise environment to a colo by using IBM Cloud Connect or Megaport.

   ![Power Systems Virtual Server private on-premise to colo connection](./images/network-onprem-colo.png "Power Systems Virtual Server private on-premises to colo connection"){: caption="Figure 6.
 Power Systems Virtual Server private on-premise to Colo connection" caption-side="bottom"}